ZacharyBournand/crave-finder/Sprint4.md

 - POST /passwordchange: It handles password requirement verification by receiving a User object (JSON-encoded) in the request body and responding with a RegisterResponse object (JSON-encoded) containing a success message if the new password given by the user is valid or an error message if it is instead invalid.

 - GET /getUserRatingsHandler: It handles individual user ratings request by extracting the search query parameter "username" fromt the request URL.
 It then retrieves the data from the MySQL "ratings" table that is related to this specific user and sends the JSON response to the client.

+- GET /addDishHandler: It handles the storage of a restaurant's dish and its related information in a database.
+It gets the data from queries to then insert them into the MySQL database.

+- GET /removeDishHandler: It handles the removal of a restaurant's dish and its related information from a database.
+It gets the data from queries to then remove the data related to the information given in these queries from the MySQL database.

+- GET /add-restaurant: It handles the creation of a restaurant's table in a database.
+It gets the restaurant's name from a query to then createa table in the MySQL database.